bathom14/GravebloomReference/content/003 Classes/Fighter/Fighter.md

 ### Level 1: Weapon Mastery

-Your training with weapons allows you to use the mastery properties of three kinds of Simple or Martial weapons of your choice.
+Your training with weapons allows you to use the mastery properties of certain weapons.
+You may learn three [[Weapon Masteries]], which are each available on a number of different weapons.
+Each Weapon Mastery allows for an effect on a weapon attack, and you can only use one Mastery Property on each one of your attacks.

 Whenever you finish a Long Rest, you can practice weapon drills and change one of those weapon choices.

-When you reach certain Fighter levels, you gain the ability to use the mastery properties of more kinds of weapons, as shown in the Weapon Mastery column of the Fighter Features table.
+When you reach certain Fighter levels, you gain the ability to use additional mastery properties, as shown in the Weapon Mastery column of the Fighter Features table.

-*will be adjusted for stacking masteries on 1 weapon*

 ### Level 1: Martial Maneuvers